NEWS & UPCOMING EVENTS

-The Centre launched with two public lectures at the Upper Chapel, on 14 and 21 May 2015.
+The Centre launched with two public lectures at the Upper Chapel

 From Henry VIIIth to the present Government all laws and policies directed at Gypsy Roma and Traveller (GRT) groups have been a spectacular failure.
 This paper argues that the reasons for failure stem from ignoring the importance of positive recognition, and in sidelining GRT perspectives in defining who “Gypsies” are.
 Drawing on work from the Philosophy of Race, Albert Atkin maintains that unless Governments make GRT perspectives central, and hand over the definitional task to gypsies roma and travellers, policies will continue to fail—recognition will never be more than an ethnic headcount, and attempts to resolve the “problems of Gypsies” will continue to be attempts to solve “the gypsy problem”, collapsing into definitional genocide.

-21 May 2015, 8PM: “Imagining Racial Justice for Black People in the United States” by Kristie Dotson, Michigan State University
+Kristie Dotson (Michigan State University): “Imagining Racial Justice for Black People in the United States”

 Kristie Dotson uses philosophy to help support, generate and defend research, advocacy and activism that might change the current plight of Black people in the US, particularly promoting better conditions for Black cis- and trans* women, girls and gender non-conforming people.